101 Dalmatians (franchise): Cruella (2021)

 The film was scheduled to be theatrically released on December 23, 2020, but was later pushed back to May 28, 2021 due to the COVID-19 pandemic.
 The film was eventually released on that date, both theatrically and on Disney+ with Premier Access.

-Sequel
+Untitled Cruella sequel

 Craig Gillespie and each of the film's respective stars expressed interest in a sequel that would have the style of The Godfather Part II.
 By June 2021, a sequel was announced to be officially in development.
 Gillespie will return as director with a script by Tony McNamara.
 In August 2021, Stone closed a deal to reprise her role in the sequel.